What is Kanban? Methods, types, & benefits

 What is the concept of Kanban?

-Kanban is a visual system for managing work, having origins from Lean project management.
+Kanban is a visual system for managing work, having origins in Lean project management.
 It focuses on visualizing tasks, limiting work in progress, and promoting continuous improvement.

 What are the 5 elements of Kanban?